Phone-GWP-group

 Transportation is where your packaging design will really be tested.

-Finally, delivery is not the end of the process.
-Controlled unloading, inspection, and verification on arrival are essential to confirm the satellite’s condition and document any issues.
+Finally, delivery isn’t the last thing on your list.
+Careful loading, inspection, and checking upon arrival are required to confirm the satellite’s condition and record any issues that arise.

 Summary